mernst/uwisdom/Programs.md

 On pag, use "yppasswd" instead of "passwd".

-// SAS:
-//  *Avoid all comments.
-Comments in random places cause bizarre behavior
-//    and inscrutible error messages.
-//* In programs (in particular, in "datalines"), lines longer than 127
-//    characters (assuming 8-character tabs) are silently discarded.
-//  *In "infile" files, tab characters cause confusion; untabify.
-//
-// SAS tips:
-// Run SAS:
-//* using GUI:  sas
-//  *from command line:   sas myfile.sas
-// Data input:
-//* skip first observation (first line):
-//    infile 'blah.dat' firstobs=2;
-//  *allow for really long records:
-//    infile 'blah.dat' lrecl=2000;
-//* data values must be space-separated (tabs cause problems on some systems)
-// New data set which is a subsets of the original data:
-//  *data bigx; set orig;
-//      if x > 10;
-//* data nocontrol; set orig;
-//      if trt = 'control' then delete;
-// When comparing strings, use only the first 8 characters (!):  not
-//     if treat = 'non_partic' then treat_numeric = 0;
-//   but
-//     if treat = 'non_part' then treat_numeric = 0;
-// Subgroups of a data set:  must be sorted before invoking "proc means"
-//  *proc sort; by sex trt;
-//* proc means; by sex trt;
-// Procecure return values:
-//  *proc means noprint;
-//      var x y;
-//      output out=b mean=mx my std=sx sy;  /* output means and SD for x,y */
-// Interaction plot:  plot of the average values of y for each period and trt.
-//  * proc sort; by period trt;
-//    proc means noprint; by period trt;
-//      var y;
-//      output out=means mean=my;
-//    proc plot;
-//      plot my*period=trt;
-// Proc GLM permits using both regressor (continuous) type variables and
-//   categorical (class) variables as independent variables.
-However, the
-//   dependent variable must be continuous.
-//   Furthermore, no variable noted in the "class" section may be (always missing).
-// The chi-square test is good for nominal (categorical, class) independent
-//   and dependent variables.
-// Three-way anova with all interactions:
-//  *proc anova;
-//      class a b c;
-//      model y = a b c a*b a*c b*c a*b*c;
-//  *proc anova;       /* shorthand */
-//      class a b c;
-//      model y = a | b | c;
-// Multivariate methods (manova) may be *less* powerful than univariate ones
-//   if responses are *not* correlated.
-// Frequency tables: proc freq
-//  * proc freq;
-//      tables sex;   /* one-way table */
-//  * proc freq;
-//      tables infilt*score;   /*two-way table*/

 `zip -r foo foo`
 makes a zip archive named foo.zip, which contains directory foo and all its contents.